Telekors/Nexpose_Automation/README.md

 * settings.yml - Used as a settings file to store credentials, ports, and ip addresses of the server you are working with.
 * AssetClenaup.rb - This asset will delete all the assets belonging to a specific asset group
+* ListReports.rb - Outputs a list of all the reports to the command line.